Fix multiple SPF records

 Edit multiple SPF records in Cloudflare

-Copy the existing rule to your clipboard.
-You might want to paste it into a text document so you can grab it again in a second.
+Copy the existing rule to a blank text document on your desktop so you can grab it again in a second.

 Now delete that record from your DNS.